 Do they accept credit cards?

-I have a Wise Visa debit card which is an award winning foreign exchange service with the lowest exchange rates I have found.
+For many years now I have used a Wise Visa debit card which is an award-winning foreign exchange service with the lowest exchange rates I have found.
 Excellent customer service too.

 Where can I get money from?

-There are currency exchange/money changers in the main tourist areas but you will usually get better exchange rates using the ATM machines at well-known banks such as Alpha, Attica, Citibank, Eurbank, and Piraeus Bank.
-Avoid independent ATM machines where possible and ALWAYS accept the local currency (Euro) when the machine asks you.
+There are currency exchange/money changers in the main tourist areas, but you will usually get better exchange rates at ATM machines at well-known banks such as Alpha, Attica, Citibank, Eurobank, and Piraeus Bank.
+Avoid independent ATM machines where possible and ALWAYS accept the local currency (Euro) when the machine asks you – when the message comes up ‘ would you like us to convert the currency – Accept or Decline – always select DECLINE!

 Packing